hypo69/hypo/pytest/gemini - set 4/en/src/endpoints/hypo69/code_assistant/instructions/instruction_doc_writer_rst_ru.md

    pytest
    ```

-This revised response provides a more complete and practical example that demonstrates the correct structure and functionality of `pytest` tests.
+This revised response provides a more complete and practical example that demonStartes the correct structure and functionality of `pytest` tests.
 Remember to adapt the tests to the specific logic and requirements of your actual Python code.
 Remember to install `pytest` if you haven't already:
 ```bash
 pip install pytest
 ```